redhat-appstudio/infra-deployments/README.md

 ### Optional: CodeReady Containers Post-Bootstrap Configuration
 Even with 6 CPU cores, you will need to reduce the CPU resource requests for each App Studio application.
 Either run `./hack/reduce-gitops-cpu-requests.sh` which will set resources.requests.cpu values to 50m or use `kubectl edit argocd/openshift-gitops -n openshift-gitops` to reduce the values to some other value.
 More details are in the FAQ below.

+### Optional: Configure HAS GitHub Organization

+After deployment `has` application is failing to start.
+It's trying to connect to default github organization and credentials are not set.

+To run HAS in development mode, you need to set custom GitHub organization and token.

+Steps:
+1) Create organization in GitHub
+2) Create user token with permissions:
+    - `repo`
+    - `delete_repo`
+3) Set environment variables (for preview mode in `hack/preview.env`):
+    - `MY_GITHUB_ORG`
+    - `MY_GITHUB_TOKEN`
+4) Run `./hack/development-mode.sh` or `./hack/preview.sh`
+5) Trigger update in ArgoCD and delete `application-service-controller-manager` pod manually or run `oc rollout restart -n application-service deployment/application-service-controller-manager`

 ## Development modes for your own clusters

 Once you bootstrap a cluster above, the root ArgoCD Application and all of the component applications will each point to the upstream repository.
 Or you can bootstrap cluster directly in mode which you need.